Price per person: 690 € (for a group of min 6 persons) / 620 € (for a group of min 8 persons)

-The south-western part of Bulgaria is a land of mountains – a rolling sea of independent massifs separated by deep cut gorges and high passes.
+The south-western part of Bulgaria is a land of mountains – a rolling sea of independent massifs separated by deep-cut gorges and high passes.
 This is where Rila and Pirin Mountains rise high – they are the highest mountain ranges in Southeast Europe!
 The peaks tower well above 2500 m – with the highest reaching nearly 3000 m.
-During our trip, we will enjoy Rila National Park: Mussala Peak (the highest peak on the Balkans) and Malyovitsa valley (emblematic place for the Bulgarian alpinism).
+During our trip, we will enjoy Rila National Park: Mussala Peak (the highest peak in the Balkans) and Malyovitsa valley (emblematic place for the Bulgarian alpinism).
 In the heart of Rila, we will visit the magnificent painted Orthodox monastery: Rila Monastery (UNESCO heritage sites).

 In the second part of our trip, we will reach Pirin National Park (UNESCO Nature Heritage).
 In Pirin, we will enjoy two ski touring highlights: one to Mt.Vihren (2914 m) and another one in the area of Mt.Todorka.
-After the day ski tours, we will relax in the traditional local restaurants famous for its delicious cuisine and red wines.
+After the day ski tours, we will relax in the traditional local restaurants famous for their delicious cuisine and red wines.
 Our guides hold national mountain leader diplomas and are professional ski instructors.
 Some of them are members of the Bulgarian mountain rescue team.
 All of them have years-long experience in leading ski groups.

 Day 1: Arrival and transfer to the Rila massif.
 Installation in the village of Govedarti in a small family hotel with a very friendly reception for 2 nights.

 Day 2: Full day in the region of Malyovitsa or Mount Moussala (2925m).
 Option to use a lift to go up.
 Second overnight in Govedartsi.